dart-lang/site-www/src/_guides/language/type-system.md

 ## Runtime checks

-Runtime checks in the Dart VM and in web apps compiled with [dartdevc][] deal with type safety issues that the analyzer can't catch.
+Runtime checks deals with type safety issues that can't be detected at compile time.

 For example, the following code throws an exception at runtime because it is an error to cast a list of dogs to a list of cats: